-Tikva currently caters to the needs of adults in the community affected by physical, emotional and learning disabilities.
+Tikva currently caters to the needs of young people and adults aged 18+ in the community affected by physical, emotional and learning disabilities.
 We are now preparing to include a new tranche of younger people reaching the age of 18, who are in the process of transition from youth to adult services.
 This transition will affect their use of statutory provision as well as local voluntary services.

 'I Also Matter' Activities for Adults with severe disabilities

 Tikva fills those long empty out of school hours when the adults with severe learning, emotional and other disabilities have nothing to do and nowhere to do it.
 We provide quality tailor-made activities designed to foster growth and improve their quality of life.
 Whilst they are gainfully and happily occupied, their parent-carers and families are able to breathe freely and unwind, or spend this precious time just ‘being’ like regular parents and families.

 • Weekend club sessions which users look forward to all week.
 Parents can relax on Saturdays knowing that soon a Tikva support worker will show up at their door to take their loved one to a fulfilling club session which is not just a ‘babysitting’ service.
 Our clubs are specially designed to develop latent potential, enhance social and practical skills and as far as possible encourage independent living.